palantir/go-baseapp/README.md

 metrics from the registry, you may wish to convert the units, for instance by calling `datadog.SetTimerUnit(time.Millisecond)`.

-The `appmetrics/emitter/prometheus` package provids an each way to expose metrics on a Prometheus-compatible endpoint.
+The `appmetrics/emitter/prometheus` package provids an easy way to expose metrics on a Prometheus-compatible endpoint.

 ## Contributing